teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - **Idea of Karate Champ**: "a martial arts karate combat game conducted between two combatants, and presided over by a referee, all of which are represented by visual images, and providing a method of scoring accomplished by full and half point scores for each player, and utilizing dots to depict full point scores and half point scores."

 - **Idea of Tetris**: "Tetris is a puzzle game where a user manipulates pieces composed of square blocks, each made into a different geometric shape, that fall from the top of the game board to the bottom where the pieces accumulate. ...
 The object of the puzzle is to fill all spaces along a horizontal line.
 If that is accomplished, the line is erased, points are earned, and more of the game board is available for play.
-But if the pieces accumulate and reach the top of the screen, then the game is over. "
+But if the pieces accumulate and reach the top of the screen, then the game is over."

 - **Idea of Triple Town**: "a hierarchical matching game... in which players create objects that are higher in the hierarchy by matching three objects that are lower in the hierarchy.
 Frustrating the player’s efforts are antagonist objects; aiding the player are objects that destroy unwanted or ill-placed objects."